leosongwei/game_of_life/README.md

 README
 ------

+Conway's Game of Life in ncurses on Steel Bank Common Lisp (SBCL).

 This game follow these rules:

 1. Any live cell with fewer than two live neighbours dies, as if caused by under-population.